lz4/lz4/examples/dictionaryRandomAccess.md

 ## What's the point of this example ?

- - Dictionary based compression for homogenous files.
+ - Dictionary based compression for homogeneous files.
  - Random access to compressed blocks.